abdel-aouby/sorted-linked-list-laravel/README.md

 # LINKED LIST SORTED App

-This is a fresh laravel 12 application for LINKED LIST SORTED (linked lists that keeps values always sorted)
+This is a fresh laravel 12 application for LINKED LIST SORTED (linked lists that always keep values sorted)

-# How it works?
+# How does it work?
-- It strictly uses the next_id column to insert, update, delete or sort the items of the list.
+- It strictly uses the next_id column to insert, update, delete, or sort the list items.
-- It never uses sorting from the table by value or any other DB sorting mechanisms because it contradicts with sorted linked list concept.
+- It never uses sorting from the DB by value or any other DB sorting mechanisms because it will contradict the sorted linked list concept.
-- When adding, editing or deleting it travers the list using the next_id column to determine the position of the item and its surrounding and update them accordingly.
+- When adding, editing, or deleting, it traverses the list using the next_id column to determine the position of the item and its surroundings and updates them accordingly.

+- In the Tests folder are different feature tests that makes sure the app works as intended.
+- At the end of this file are screenshots of how the app looks visually.

 ## Requirements